 - Travel plans: hotel bookings, dates

-Considering the questions are very straightforward and easy, filling out the online eTA NZ application form should not take the applicant over 10 minutes in total.
+Considering the questions are very straightforward and easy, filling out the online eTA NZ application form should not take the applicant more than 10 minutes in total.

-It is advisable for applicants to double-check all information provided as any errors or inaccuracies may prolong the screening process or may even result in the rejection of an application.
+It is advisable for applicants to double-check all information provided as any errors or inaccuracies may prolong the screening process or may even result in the rejection of their application.

 eTA New Zealand Document Requirements for Citizens of Brazil

 There are a few required documents that must be attached when applying for the New Zealand eTA for Brazilian citizens: